Cristin History, Family Crest & Coats of Arms

 The name is "very common in some parts of Scotland.
 Sir Walter Scott tells a story of an unsuccessful gaberlunzie woman who in the bitterness of her disappointment exclaimed: "Are there no Christians here?" and was answered: "Christians! nae, we be a' Elliots and Armstrangs !"

 "Christianus was the name of a bishop of Candida Casa (Whithorn) who died at Holm Cultram in 1186."

 Early Origins of the Cristin family

 This web page shows only a small excerpt of our Cristin research.
-Another 87 words (6 lines of text) are included under the topic Early Cristin History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1608, 1663, 1608, 1643 and are included under the topic Early Cristin History in all our PDF Extended History products and printed products wherever possible.

 Cristin Spelling Variations

 Historical recordings of the name Cristin include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include Christian, Cristian, McChristian, McChristianston and others.

 Early Notables of the Cristin family (pre 1700)

 Notable amongst the Clan from early times was William Christian (1608-1663), receiver-general of the Isle of Man (famous in Manx history under the name of Illiam Dhône, 'Brown-haired William'), born on 14 April 1608.
 "He was the third son of Ewan Christian, one of the deemsters or judges of the Isle of Man and deputy-governor of Peel Castle.
 In 1643 his father made over to him the estate of Ronaldsway.
 The circumstances of this transaction throw some light on Christian's...